Murder of Stanislaus of Szczepanów: The murder

 The Polish king sent his men to execute Bishop Stanislaus but when they refused to kill Stanisław, Bolesław decided to kill the bishop himself.
 Stanislaus was murdered while he was celebrating Mass in the Skałka church outside Kraków.
 According to Polska Piastów, it was in the Wawel Castle.
 The guards then cut the bishop's body into pieces and scattered them to be devoured by wild beasts.
 According to some urban legends, his members miraculously reintegrated while the pool was guarded by four eagles.
 The exact date of Stanislaus's death is unknown.
 It was either 11 April or 8 May 1079.

 The news of the martyrdom of Bishop Stanislaw grew into a legend over the years.
-In 1253 the canonization of the Cracow bishop as a saint took place.
+In 1253 the canonization of the Kraków bishop as a saint took place.
 Every year on May 8, a solemn procession with the relics of St. Stanislaus is held in Krakow from Wawel to Skałka.